dbjulian/NN_AR/README.md

 "features_SrCs_mol.txt" and "targets_SrCs_mol.txt" are the files containing the training data for NN-mol.
 "features_upto10K_SrCs.txt" and "targets_upto10K_SrCs.txt" are the files containing the training data for NN-ion.
 All files starting with "model" contain the model parameters, with names containing "mol" corresponding to NN-mol and those containing "upto10K" corresponding to NN-ion.
+In the features files, the first column contains impact parameters (in units of bohr) and the second column contains the (natural log of) the collision energies, originally given in Kelvin.